Ewicks/advanced-banking-system-proj-3/README.md

 - Software that I used to create flowcharts.

 7. [AMIResponsive](https://ui.dev/amiresponsive)
-- I used this to generate the image at the top of the readme displaying my project in different sized devices.
+- I used this to generate the image at the top of the Readme displaying my project in different sized devices.

 8. [CoinMarketCap](https://coinmarketcap.com/)
 - Used the CoinMarketCap API to retrieve live cryptocurrency coin data